 On February 13, 2020, the U.S. Food and Drug Administration issued a Drug Safety Communication requesting the manufacturer of weight loss drug Belviq® and Belviq XR® (lorcaserin) withdraw the drug from the U.S. market after a clinical trial showed an increased risk of cancer.

-When the FDA originally approved Belviq in 2012 for chronic weight management in obese adults, it required the manufacturer to undergo a clinical trial on the drug’s cardiovascular risk.
+When the FDA originally approved Belviq in 2012 for chronic weight management in obese adults, the manufacturer required a clinical trial on the drug’s cardiovascular risk.

-The Belviq clinical trial involved 12,000 patients for a period of over 5 years.
+The Belviq clinical trial involved 12,000 patients for over five years.

-Safety data from the clinical trial showed patients taking Belviq had an increased risk of developing several different types of cancer, including colorectal, pancreatic and lung cancer.
+Safety data from the clinical trial showed that patients taking Belviq had an increased risk of developing several types of cancer, including colorectal, pancreatic, and lung cancer.

 The FDA safety communication recommends patients “stop taking lorcaserin and talk to your health care professionals about alternative weight-loss medicines and weight management programs. stop taking lorcaserin and talk to your health care professionals about alternative weight-loss medicines and weight management programs.”

 Belviq manufacturer Eisai Inc. has agreed to withdraw the drug from U.S. markets.